walles/barnklocka2/README.md

 Run it here: <https://walles.github.io/barnklocka2>

 ## TODO
-* Start screen: Show stats for the most recent round.
-How many correct-at-first-attempt answers and how long it took.
 * Start screen: Before the first round, when we don't have any existing stats, center the start button vertically and make it fill all space horizontally.
 * Make the game 10 rounds